Pijler/lang-scanner/README.md

 -   Enable `sort` for clean, ordered JSON files.
 -   Centralize shared configs with `extends`.

+Any improvement or correction can open a PR or Issue.

 ### 📝 License

 Open-source under the [MIT license](LICENSE).

+## 🚀 Thanks!